-Any recipient expressing an interest in supported self-employment will be referred by their WSC, to the DVR through the local supported employment liaison (EL), or the regional employment coordinator (REC) for tracking purposes.
-If the WSC finds that the recipient has gone to DVR on their own, the recipient must notify the EL or REC within five business days for tracking purposes.
-The WSC will be responsible for providing the information required to DVR and following APD guidelines to determine eligibility and vocational goals.
+Any recipient expressing an interest in supported self-employment will be referred by their WSC to the DVR.
+The WSC will be responsible for providing the information required to DVR and following APD guidelines to determine eligibility and employment goals.
+WSCs are responsible for coordinating with DVR and helping the client follow through with scheduled appointments.